 Often, the best way for monetizing your brand value is to sell your brand.
-What the value is, when to sell, and to whom are all questions that beg for answers; but being prepared is the essential ingredient to gaining the greatest value for your years of hard work.
+What the value is, when to sell, and to whom are all questions that beg for answers.
+But being prepared is the essential ingredient for gaining the greatest value for your years of hard work.

-Once you have an interested party, your brand equity can be severely diminished by last minute factors, such as how long the deal takes to negotiate and close, and who represents your interests.
-Successful brand builders who maximize their brand value are prepared for a swift close and are represented by an agent or broker who has a financial incentive to achieve the desired price and close quickly.
+Once you have an interested party, your brand equity can be severely diminished by last-minute factors.
+These include how long the deal takes to negotiate and close, and who represents your interests.
+Successful brand builders who maximize their brand value are prepared for a swift close.
+An agent or broker who has a financial incentive to achieve the desired price and close quickly represent them.

 The less time it takes to close the deal the better.
-Years of equity building can be lost in hours because the longer the deal takes to close, the more likelihood that the deal will spill out into the marketplace.
-Confidentiality is key, or you risk losing employees, such as your key salespeople who control the very relationships you are selling.
+Years of equity building can be lost in hours.
+That’s because the longer the deal takes to close, the more likely that the deal will spill out into the marketplace.
+Confidentiality is key, or you risk losing employees.
+These include your key salespeople who control the very relationships you are selling.
 If the word on the streets is that your company is for sale, you may have to give your buyers a discount to keep them.
 They know the value of their continued business to you and your acquirer.
 And some may even cease buying and wait to see what the new owner will do with the price and the quality.
 Some suppliers may tighten up on their terms because of the uncertainty.
 The more time that goes by, the more your brand value can be hurt.

 If you intend to sell your business, do your acquirer’s due diligence for him.
 In other words, be ready to sell at any moment.
-This means identifying all the documents the acquirer wants to see at closing, and set your business up from the beginning so that those documents are accessible, complete, and in a safe place.
+This means identifying all the documents the acquirer wants to see at closing.
+Set your business up from the beginning so that those documents are accessible, complete, and in a safe place.

 The obvious documents required are trademarks, copyrights, and other intellectual property, as well as contracts, sales and growth reports, compliance, licensing, leases, purchase agreements, employment records, and a host of others.
-But due diligence also includes some documents that may surprise you and leave you scrambling at the last minute, costing you precious time and brand value.
+But due diligence also includes some documents that may surprise you and leave you scrambling at the last minute.
+This can cost you precious time and brand value.

 For example, in addition to the originals, do you have releases from every artist and copywriter whose work is used in your logos, slogans, and marketing materials?
 Do you have a list of disclaimers and disclosures?
 Don’t be in a reactive mode to your acquirer’s due diligence process by being caught scrambling at the last minute to negotiate these releases or trying to remember everything you have to disclose.
 Have everything prepared in advance to prevent the due diligence process from stretching into months.